Steve Allen: In the 1980s

-Composer
+Songwriter

-According to his own estimate, Allen was a prolific composer who wrote more than 8,500 songs, although only a small fraction of them were ever recorded.
+According to his own estimate, Allen was a prolific songwriter who wrote more than 8,500 songs, although only a small fraction of them were ever recorded.
 In one famous stunt, he made a bet with singer-songwriter Frankie Laine that he could write 50 songs a day for a week.
 Composing on public display in the window of Wallach's Music City, a Hollywood music store, Allen met the quota and won $1,000 from Laine.
 One of the songs, "Let's Go to Church (Next Sunday Morning)" became a chart hit for the duo of Jimmy Wakely and Margaret Whiting, hitting #13 pop and #2 country in 1950.

 Allen began his recording career in 1951 with the album Steve Allen At The Piano for Columbia Records.
 He then signed with Decca Records, recording for their subsidiaries Brunswick Records and then Coral Records.
 Allen would release a mixture of novelty singles, jazz recordings and straight pop numbers for Decca throughout the 1950s, before switching to Dot Records in the 1960s.

 In 1953 Allen added lyrics to "South Rampart Street Parade," a 1938 instrumental hit for Bob Crosby, written by Bob Haggart and Ray Bauduc.
 The vocal was introduced in the Donald O'Connor musical film Walking My Baby Back Home (1953).
 Though the song is best known as an instrumental, Allen's lyrics are occasionally performed.

 Allen's best-known song, "This Could Be the Start of Something (Big)", dates from 1954.
 Though it was never a hit, the song was recorded by numerous artists, including Count Basie, Tony Bennett, Bobby Darin, Ella Fitzgerald, Mark Murphy Judy Garland, Aretha Franklin, Lionel Hampton, Claire Martin, and Oscar Peterson.
-Allen used it as the theme song of The Tonight Show in 1956-57, and as the theme song to many of his later television projects.
+Allen used it as the theme song of The Tonight Show in 1956–57, and as the theme song to many of his later television projects.

 Allen wrote the lyrics for the standard "Theme from Picnic" from the film Picnic in 1955; the song was a No. 13 U.S. hit in a vocal version for The McGuire Sisters in 1956.
 The song, however, is chiefly remembered as an instrumental, often performed in a medley with "Moonglow," a popular song from 1933.
 Two instrumental versions charted in the U.S. top 5 in 1956, including a No. 1 hit version by Morris Stoloff.
 Because he did not write the music, Allen was not credited as a songwriter on the instrumental versions.

 In 1957, Jerry Vale had a minor hit (US #52) with the Allen composition "Pretend You Don't See Her".
 The song was later covered by Bobby Vee, who would also chart with it (US #97) in 1965, and Vale's recording would later be heard in the 1990 gangster film GoodFellas.